WikiMovimentoBrasil/deadlinkchecker/README.md

 # Dead link checker
-An app that checks for deadlinks on Wikipedia
+An app that checks for deadlinks on Wikipedia. its is currently deployed at https://deadlinkchecker.toolforge.org/

 ## Getting started:
 1. Clone the repository